 Numerous local groups provide training on using Ham radio to make you better prepared should you need to communicate with loved ones when cell towers are down.

-If you are unfamiliar with Ham radios, I recommend watching the following YouTube video for an easy explanation of what they are and how they’re used.
+If you are unfamiliar with Ham radios, I recommend watching the following YouTube video for a straightforward explanation of what they are and how they’re used.

 7. Use a Satellite Phone for Long-Range Communication